ofirgall/learn-nvim/chapters/01-the-vim-language.md

 * `y` - start a copy
 * `shift+g` - end the copy from the cursor to the end of the file

+In vim you don't hold the keys in order to complete a key sequence you type them, you can configure the `timeoutlen` to make vim wait more/less.

 ### Keybinds naming
 You don't need to memorize keybinds as the letter stands for its action.
 * `y` - yank